 En route to their fourth B&B, Mike and Liz drove through Holland and then south to St. Joseph, where they walked around, got some lunch, and then checked out Silver Beach, usually one of the most popular beaches in Michigan.
 From there, it was only a half-hour drive to the bed and breakfast.

-The couple said they were “just blown away” by The Morris Estate, “off the beaten path” and the one-time summer home of a wealthy family.
+The couple said they were “just blown away” by our former member The Morris Estate, “off the beaten path” and the one-time summer home of a wealthy family.

 Mike said, “The Morris Estate is the furthest thing from a traditional B&B. Each room is a suite with a huge bathroom and all the modern fixtures.
 There must have been four to five sitting rooms, each with a fireplace.
 The one we hung out in the most had a player piano.”